sbiothmane/POLO341/Sprint_3/Minutes_Sprint_3/Minute#4__10_november_2024.md

 # Agenda Items

-_ Dicussing on a new feature to be implemented within sprint 3
-- Created a new user story for the new feature
-- Create the necessary acceptance test for the new feature
-- Deciding on how to finish sprint 3 implementation
+_ Finalizing sprint 3 features (data table and polls feature)
+- Checking overall work to complete and finishing acceptance tests
+- Writing all remaining work logs for team members

 # Discussion about agenda items

-- Approving new implemented feature (original) within sprint 3
+- Approving all sprint 3 features
-- Formatted the new user story structure (description, AT, tasks...)
-- Task breakdown and quick planning included within the sprint planning for the new feature
+- Complete all acceptance tests for newly implemented features
+- Final code revision and team approval of work done